MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/index.md

 ---
 <!-- NLS_CHARSET=UTF-8 -->
 ## Overview
-IBM MobileFirst Foundation provides development tools and server-side components that you can install on-premises or deploy to the cloud for test or production use.
+{{ site.data.keys.product_full }} provides development tools and server-side components that you can install on-premises or deploy to the cloud for test or production use.
 Review the installation topics appropriate for your installation scenario.

 ### Installing a development environment
 If you develop the client-side or the server-side of mobile apps, use either the [MobileFirst Developer Kit](development/mobilefirst/) or [Mobile Foundation Bluemix service](../bluemix/using-mobile-foundation) to get started.